RagnarGrootKoerkamp/BAPCtools/doc/generators.md

 ## CUE specification.

 Below is a formal CUE specification for the `generators.yaml` file.
 Note that the `...` in `generator` and `directory` indicate that additional keys unknown to the spec are allowed.
-The `generator_reserver` and `directory_reserved` objects indicate keys that work only for `generator`/`directory` and should not be reused in other places.
+The `generator_reserved` and `directory_reserved` objects indicate keys that work only for `generator`/`directory` and should not be reused in other places.

 ```
 command :: !="" & (=~"^[^{}]*(\\{(name|seed(:[0-9]+)?)\\}[^{}]*)*$")